itcon-pty-au/typingmind-cloud-backup/README.md

 # TypingMind Cloud Backup Extension

 ## Features
-- Extension to enable automatic backup & restore of app data to AWS S3/S3 compatible cloud services.
+- Extension to enable automatic backup & restore of app data [entire Typingmind data] to AWS S3/S3 compatible cloud services.
 (Full backup, not incremental)
 - Manual export/import of data to and from cloud.
 - The entire typingmind data will be stored in S3 as a single JSON file.
 This file is overwritten each time a backup is written to S3.
 - Automatically (subject to data loss prevention rules) restores the latest backup version from S3 to your TypingMind instance when you load the app (provided a backup exists).